mihainsto/Csharp-ELauncher/README.md

 # C#-E-launcher
-a c# launcher for anything that can be downloaded - this project was made to learn C# language and MySQL common queries - project date 2017
+a c# launcher for anything that can be downloaded - this project was made to learn C# language and MySQL common queries - project date late 2017

 ----
 The launcher starting view is a login form.